rxmxn/pycoin/README.md

 - `CB_ACCESS_PASSPHRASE`: Pass phrase generated in Coinbase Pro
 - `COINBASE_PRO_SANDBOX`: Set to 1 to use Sandbox

+### Dependencies

+`MongoDB`: To install MongoDB check [this](https://docs.mongodb.com/manual/administration/install-community/) site, and to use the shell check out [this](https://docs.mongodb.com/manual/mongo/) manual.

 ### Installing executable

 ```